mflorence99/serverx-ts/README.md

 ### Serverless Support

-[AWS Serverless Express](https://github.com/awslabs/aws-serverless-express) connects AWS Lambda to an Express application by creating a proxy server and routing lambda calls through it so that they appear to Express code as regular HTTP requests and responses.
+[AWS Serverless Express](https://github.com/awslabs/aws-serverless-express) connects AWS Lambda to an [Express](https://expressjs.com/) application by creating a proxy server and routing lambda calls through it so that they appear to [Express](https://expressjs.com/) code as regular HTTP requests and responses.
 That's a lot of overhead for a cold start, bearing in mind that in theory every serverless request could require a cold start.

-[Google Cloud Functions](https://cloud.google.com/functions/docs/writing/http) take a different approach and fabricate Express [request](https://expressjs.com/en/api.html#req) and [response](https://expressjs.com/en/api.html#res) objects.
+[Google Cloud Functions](https://cloud.google.com/functions/docs/writing/http) take a different approach and fabricate [Express](https://expressjs.com/) [request](https://expressjs.com/en/api.html#req) and [response](https://expressjs.com/en/api.html#res) objects.

 ServeRX-ts attempts to minimize overhead by injecting serverless calls right into its application code.
 This approach led a number of design decisions, notably `messages`, discussed next.

 ### Messages

-ServerRX-ts creates `messages` from inbound requests (either HTTP or serverless) and represents the request and response as simple inner objects.
+ServeRX-ts creates `messages` from inbound requests (either HTTP or serverless) and represents the request and response as simple inner objects.

 `message.context` | `message.request` | `message.response`
 ---|---|---